Skip to main content

 The audit report records the elements of good practice, and areas of improvement highlighted from the audit visit.
 The report has five main sections:

-- Overall assurance level - as part of our report, we give an assurance opinion that provides our overall assessment on the robustness of the control environment in order to achieve the key objectives that have been audited.
-This is supported by the assurance by risk area table (see below).
-It is important to note that the overall opinion assesses the overall risk to the School and is not an average of the individual risk areas.
+• Overall assurance level - as part of our report, we give an assurance opinion that provides our overall assessment on the robustness of the control environment in order to achieve the key objectives that have been audited.
+This is supported by the executive summary and summary of testing results (see below).
+It is important to note that the overall opinion assesses the overall risk to the School, and is not an average of the individual risks to the control areas reviewed.

-- In order to reduce the length of reports, we have recently introduced an advisory actions section.
-These are findings that do not require a formal response from the School, as we deem them to be low risk areas.
+• If advisory actions are included in the report, these are findings that do not require a formal response from the School, as we deem them to be low risk areas.
 However, these are included for the School to consider and take appropriate actions as required.

-- If the school have received a limited assurance level from the audit, or a high-priority recommendation within their report, SIAS will contact the school as part of an annual follow up cycle to ensure that the recommendations have been effectively implemented.
+If the school have received an overall limited assurance level from the audit, or a critical/high-priority recommendation within their report, SIAS will contact the school as part of an annual follow up cycle to ensure that the recommendations have been effectively implemented.
 The schools audit follow up annual review is normally scheduled for the Autumn term.